rkapl123/DBAddin/docs/DBFuncs.md

   mapper.saveRangeToDB Range("employee"), "employee", "emp_id", 1, 2, "MSSQLPUBSTest", True
 End Sub</pre>

-Here the data in range `employee` are stored to the table `employee<span style="font-weight: bold;"> </span>`using primary key `emp_id`, which is located in column 1\.
+Here the data in range `employee` are stored to the table `employee` using primary key `emp_id`, which is located in column 1.
 Data is starting in column 2, the connection information is stored in connection id "MSSQLPUBSTest" and any missing employees are inserted with a new emp_id key if it is missing.

-Another Example using exceptions (fictional, there is no employeeCar table in the pubs database):

-<pre lang="vb.net">Sub testdumpRangeToDB()
-  Set mapper = CreateObject("DBAddin.Mapper")
-  mapper.saveRangeToDB Range("employee"), "employee,employeeCar", "emp_id,empPet_id", "1,2", 3, "MSSQLPUBSTest", True, "4,3,12", _
- "employee", "job_id", 0, Array("employee", "job_lvl", "VAL", 0), Array("employeeCar", "IssuanceDate", "COL", 6), _
- Array("employeeCar", "type_id", "VAL", 0)
-End Sub</pre>

-Here the data in range `employee` are stored to the tables `employee <span style="font-weight: bold;">and</span>``employeeCar<span style="font-weight: bold;"></span>`` <span style="font-weight: bold;"></span> `using primary keys `emp_id` and `empCar_id` which are located in column 1 and 2\.
-Data is starting in column 3, the connection information is stored in connection id "MSSQLPUBSTest" and any missing employees and employees Pets are inserted with a new emp_id key (resp. empPet_id) if it is missing.
-Data in columns 4, 3 and 12 are excluded from storage (supplementary calculations...)

-A special exception has been implemented for the employees having errors or 0 in their job_id column, here the job_lvl is also set to 0 and their Car's data are set specially: Column 6, which contains the HireDate is used for filling the IssuanceDate of the Car, the car's type_id is also set to 0 (might be a "new employee" scenario).

 An Example for the Mapper object/saveRangeToDB usage can also be found in the "_DBFuncsTest.xls_" Workbook, Sheet "MapperExamples".